909-915 Twelfth Street

 With 12th Street being a busy, and at times noisy, street I am wondering how the new building and property are being designed to minimize the impact of intrusive street noise and fumes from vehicles.

-Jacko asked about 3 years ago
+Jacko asked over 3 years ago

 The building is being designed to BC Step Code Level 4, which means that there will be enhanced insulation and thicker walls, contributing to noise attenuation.
 A more efficient building envelope in a BC Step Code Level 4 building will have improved airtightness, reducing the risk of indoor air quality issues from outdoor sources.
 The building would also be required to meet all building code requirements in regards to air circulation and ventilation.